hooksie1/gophemeral/README.md

 ## Lookup Secret

-To retrieve a secret, send a GET request to `https://gophemeral.com/api/secret?id={message-id}` and the password in the header `X-Header`.
+To retrieve a secret, send a GET request to `https://gophemeral.com/api/secret?id={message-id}` and the password in the header `X-Password`.

 ## NATS Micro